liang-zhu-zi/docs-liangzhuzi/README.md

-# Documents Summary of Liang Zhuzi
+# Docs of Liang Zhuzi

-A parent project of all documents for readthedocs.
+A parent project of Liang Zhuzi's documents for readthedocs.